rasmusmerzin/ants/README.md

 > Note: I found out that with these versions of Node.js and Yarn and with node-sass versions 4.13.1 and 4.14.0 using CSS variables `var(--`*var*`)` in `calc()` functions compiles in development mode but throws an error during `react-scripts build`.
 In such cases I used Sass variables.

+Module versions and scripts are available in [package.json](https://github.com/rasmusmerzin/ants/blob/master/package.json).

 ### Downloading and installing

-Clone the git repository with `git clone https://github.com/rasmusmerzin/ants.git`
+Clone the git repository with `git clone https://github.com/rasmusmerzin/ants.git`.

-Change working directory to ants with `cd ants`
+Change working directory to ants with `cd ants`.

-When Node.js and yarn or npm are installed one can install needed node modules with `yarn` or `npm install`
+When Node.js and yarn or npm are installed one can install needed node modules with `yarn` or `npm install`.

 ### Running the app

-When node modules are installed it is possible to run the app in development mode with `yarn start` or `npm start`
+When node modules are installed it is possible to run the app in development mode with `yarn start` or `npm start`.

 Open http://localhost:3000 to view it in the browser.